 I didn’t want to spend a ton of money and I needed pieces I could mix and match.
 I don’t mind wearing the same pieces often, as long as I love them.

 In my search for a solution, I have heard about the concept of a capsule wardrobe.
-I was intrigued.
+Since it fits right in with minimalism, I was intrigued.